 The Play: Throw from Catcher to Pitcher

 The Execution: The defense acts as though a throw is being made to second to get the runner stealing.
-The second baseman and shortstop both rotate.
+The second baseman and shortstop both get into base set-up position.
 A quick, strong throw is made to the pitcher.
 If the runner at third ventures too far off the base, the pitcher makes a play on him.

 Considerations: The goal here is to prevent the run from scoring.
 So it’s important that if the runner is caught too far off base that the pitcher first runs at the runner.
 One option for the baserunner is to intentionally go too far, then run home when a throw is made to third.
 The defense cannot allow that to be possible.